Pikachuxxxx/Fireworks-Engine/README.md

 - Easy to manage and customisable native scripting
 - Simple API for faster development and customisation
 - Simple Window and Input management System
+- Huge custom Maths Library and a lot of utility functions
 - and a lot more on the way....

 #